laurelherting/lmh-headspace/AWS/examTips.md

 ### CDN
 ** Content Delivery Network
 1. Edge location
     Not just read-only, can write to them too put an object onto them
     Location where content will be cached
     Seperate to an AWS Region/AZ
 2. Origin
-Origin of all files that the CDN will distribute
-Can either be:
+    Origin of all files that the CDN will distribute Can either be:
       S3 Bucket
       EC2 Instance
       Elastic Load Balancer
       Route53
 3. Distribution
 		Name given the CDN which consists of collection of Edge locations
 4. Web Distribution
-Typically used for websites
+    Websites
 5. RTMP
 		Media Streaming
 		* objects are cached for life of TTL(Time To Live)
 		* You can clear cached objects, but you'll be charged

 ### EC2
 *Virtual server in the cloud